mattborja/sig3/README.md

 - [Signature key](https://gnupg.org/signature_key.html), *The GNU Privacy Guard*

 ## Acknowledgments
-The Code Owners of this project acknowledges and commemorates the extraordinary contributions of the following individuals and organizations dedicated to advancing the critical yet often underappreciated field of digital security and identity; whose work has significantly shaped and guided this effort:
+The Code Owners of this project acknowledges and commemorates the extraordinary contributions of the following individuals and organizations dedicated to advancing the critical yet often underappreciated field of digital security and identity; whose work has significantly shaped and inspired this effort:

 - [Werner Koch](https://www.propublica.org/article/the-worlds-email-encryption-software-relies-on-one-guy-who-is-going-broke) – for his dedication to developing and maintaining GnuPG, a cornerstone tool for secure communication and email encryption.
 - [Elmar Hoffman](http://www.elho.net/crypto/policy/) – for his advocacy in cryptographic policy and practices.